daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D9: Aug 9 2017

+**Today's Progress**: Spent a solid few hours today working on my Random Quote Generator.
+Have tried a couple of different APIs and now realised my JQuery knowledge is sub-par (was using JavaScript) so am back to CodeCademy to brush up before finishing.

+**Thoughts:** It was great to get a really good chunk of time dedicated to this, and now I know to go to CodeCademy for quick learning where I need to (initially dismissed that resource in favour of FCC because of keyboard shortcuts).

 ## R1D8: Aug 8 2017

 **Today's Progress**: Dedicated my evening to it.
 Did some JavaScript lessons on loops, then some CodeWars, then finally some CodeCademy Command Line sessions.